MCamp859/hello-world/quantization-aware-training-and-inference.md

-# Quantization-Aware Training and Inference using OpenVINO™ Toolkit
+# Quantization-Aware Training and Inference using OpenVINO™ Toolkit through Optimum Intel

 ## Overview

 Create an end-to-end AI/ML (Artificial Intelligence/Machine Learning) pipeline demonstrating Quantization-Aware Training and Inference using a wide array of Intel® software including the OpenVINO™ toolkit.
-The workflow is deployed through Helm* by using microservices and Docker* images, which are built or taken from Microsoft Azure* Marketplace.†
+The workflow is deployed through Helm* by using microservices and Docker* images.

 Select **Configure & Download** to download the workflow.